Author, researcher, broadcaster, editor, critic, tutor, since 1970.

 Co-organiser, Stevenston Folk Song Club, 1968; West Kilbride Folk Song Club, 1972; Troon Folk Song Club, 1975-81.

 Arranged Scottish tours for Martin Wyndham-Reed and Vera Johnson, 1980-82.
-Organised evenings of readings and music commemorating the launch of Sputnik 1, Yuri Gagarin’s flight and the Moon landing for Cottier's Theatre, Glasgow, October 1992, April and July 1993, and at Satellite 1 convention, October 2007; ‘Stars and Brass’ concerts with the Kirkintilloch Band, Airdrie Arts Centre, 2003, and World Science Fiction Convention, Glasgow SECC, 1995; ceilidhs for several Glasgow science fiction conventions including World Conventions, SECC, 1995 and 2005; acoustic and folk concert, ‘Save Our Stones’ campaign, Mitchell Library, Glasgow, July 2013; launch, “Children from the Sky Annual”, Chitchat, Troon, July 2014; Macmillan Cancer Charity event, Yummy Things, Troon, September 22nd, 2015; “The Elements of Time” book launch, RSAS Barassie Works Club, Troon, September 7th 2016; Space and Scotland magazine launch, RSAS Barassie Works Club, Troon, 8th December 2016.
+Organised fundraising concerts for local charities, Dreghorn and Troon, 1970 and 1980; evenings of readings and music commemorating the launch of Sputnik 1, Yuri Gagarin’s flight and the Moon landing for Cottier's Theatre, Glasgow, October 1992, April and July 1993, and at Satellite 1 convention, October 2007; ‘Stars and Brass’ concerts with the Kirkintilloch Band, Airdrie Arts Centre, 1993, and World Science Fiction Convention, Glasgow SECC, 1995; ceilidhs for several Glasgow science fiction conventions including World Conventions, SECC, 1995 and 2005; acoustic and folk concert, ‘Save Our Stones’ campaign, Mitchell Library, Glasgow, July 2013; launch, “Children from the Sky Annual”, Chitchat, Troon, July 2014; Macmillan Cancer Charity event, Yummy Things, Troon, September 22nd, 2015; “The Elements of Time” book launch, RSAS Barassie Works Club, Troon, September 7th 2016; Space and Scotland magazine launch, RSAS Barassie Works Club, Troon, 8th December 2016.

 Several folk music parodies on science fiction/fantasy themes and more serious songs, four of them ('Space and Scotland', 'The Falklands Arthur Macbride' with John Braithwaite, 'Hercules' with Linda Lunan, 'Mythcon XV' with Leigh Ann Hussey), in Gytha North, ed., "The Old Grey Wassail Test", Beccon Publications, 1987.
 ‘Campaign Song for Dark Skies’, International Spacereport, June 1994; reprinted Scottish Astronomers Group Magazine, July 2002.